joshsoriano/bored-and-broke/documents/software design description/software_design_description_document.md

 # Software Design Description Document

 ## 6.1 Introduction
 This document presents the architecture and detailed design for the software for the Bored & Broke (B&B) project.
 This project will allow users to create an account using their Facebook account login information.
-They will then be able to browse through a selection of activities within a selected distance, get information about them, and save them to their saved page.
-When saving an activity, the user can add an activity specific bio for other users, who have saved the activity, to see.
-After saving an activity, the user can look through the other bios for that event.
-The user can then contact another user by clicking on their activity specific bio, which will then lead them to Facebook messenger.
+They will then be able to browse through a selection of activities within a selected distance, get information about these activities, and save them to their saved page.
+When saving an activity, the user can add an activity specific bio for other users who have also saved the activity to see.
+After saving an activity, the user can look through others' bios for that event.
+The user can then contact another user by clicking on the activity specific bio which will then lead them to Facebook messenger.

 ### 6.1.1 System Objectives
-The objective of this application is to provide users with activities to do that are within their budget.
-The activities shown are only ones located in their area.
-Their location, radius, and price range can easily be changed on multiple pages of the website.
+The objective of this application is to provide users with activities to do that are within their budget and within their city.
+Their price range can easily be changed on the main page of the website.
 “Likes” are not displayed so true interest drives the attraction to events.
 Users are also given the opportunity to meet new people within their area who have saved the same events as them.
 Meeting new people based on their taglines and bios creates genuine connection, rather than interest based on appearances that is generally found in applications that use pictures.
 The site will be easy to navigate, with a dropdown provided on every page so the user can easily switch from one page to another.

 ### 6.1.2 Hardware, Software, and Human Interfaces
 #### 6.1.2.1 Human Interface: Mouse and Keyboard